xdliw/cp/my/README.txt

 here is my cp stuff:
-1. which i use like debug.h
+1 which i wrote myself or use - writings
-2. which i wrote myself - writings
+2 which is just to store knowledge - conspectus
-3. which is just to store knowledge - conspectus
+3 which is to make solving comfier - comfy